A child theme in WordPress is a powerful way to customize your website while preserving the core functionality of its parent theme.

 Text Domain: mtschild

-This code notifies WordPress that your child theme extends the specified parent theme.
-Substitute “MTS Child Theme” with your preferred child theme name and the template field with the parent theme’s folder name.
+This code tells WordPress that your child theme is based on a specific parent theme.
+Replace “MTS Child Theme” with the name you want for your child theme, and update the template field with the folder name of the parent theme.

-The next step involves ensuring that your child theme inherits styles from the parent theme.
-To achieve this, you must enqueue the parent theme’s stylesheet.
+Next, you need to ensure your child theme uses the styles from the parent theme.
+To do this, you have to enqueue (load) the parent theme’s stylesheet.

-To do this, access the functions.php file in your child theme directory (create one if it’s absent) and implement either of the following codes.
+To load the stylesheet, open the functions.php file in your child theme’s folder (create one if it doesn’t exist) and add one of the following code snippets.

-If your parent theme doesn’t load any stylesheet, utilize the following code to load style.css via functions.php:
+If the parent theme doesn’t load any stylesheets, use the following code to load style.css through functions.php:

 <?php